COLA508/ESP32_IOT_SmartHome_Kit/docs/source/APP_download_and_use.rst

 This kit supports voice recognition, allowing users to directly control LED lights, fans, doors and windows, and adjust the volume through voice commands.

- - Before using voice control, you need to wake up the device.
-The wake-up phrase is: *"Hi Lumi."*
-When the device responds, *"Hi, I am Lumi, how can I help you?"*, it has successfully woken up.
-You can now use the following voice commands to control the device：
+- Before using voice control, you need to wake up the device.The wake-up phrase is: **"Hi Lumi."** When the device responds, **"Hi, I am Lumi, how can I help you?"** , it has successfully woken up.You can now use the following voice commands to control the device：
 - close the door
 - Turn on the light
 - Turn off the light